ganrad/ocp-fis2-po/README.md

 **Important Notes:**
 - It is assumed that you have already deployed OpenShift Container Platform (v3.3 or higher).
 You can find details on how to Install OpenShift CP [here](https://docs.openshift.com/container-platform/3.3/install_config/index.html).
 - Your system should be configured for Fabric8 Maven Workflow.
-You can refer to the *Get Started Guide* [here](https://access.redhat.com/documentation/en/red-hat-jboss-middleware-for-openshift/3/single/red-hat-jboss-fuse-integration-services-20-for-openshift/).
+You can refer to the *Getting Started Guide* [here](https://access.redhat.com/documentation/en/red-hat-jboss-middleware-for-openshift/3/single/red-hat-jboss-fuse-integration-services-20-for-openshift/).
 - A Red Hat MySQL xPaaS container should already be deployed and running on your OpenShift installation.
 Refer to the MySQL xPaaS image documentation for OpenShift in order to deploy a MySQL container using the provided `mysql-ephemeral` template.
 - This is a Spring Boot FIS 2.0 application and was tested on a OpenShift Container Platform v3.3 installation.
 This application should work on OpenShift CP v3.3 or higher.